 ABOUT PRAIRIESKY ROYALTY LTD.

-PrairieSky is a royalty-focused company, generating royalty production revenues as petroleum and natural gas are produced from its properties.
-PrairieSky has a diverse portfolio of properties that have a long history of generating free cash flow and that represent the largest and most concentrated independently-owned fee simple mineral title position in Canada.
+PrairieSky is a royalty company, generating royalty production revenues as petroleum and natural gas are produced from its properties.
+PrairieSky has a diverse portfolio of properties that have a long history of generating funds from operations and that represent the largest and most consolidated independently-owned fee simple mineral title position in Canada.
 PrairieSky’s common shares trade on the Toronto Stock Exchange under the symbol PSK.

 FOR FURTHER INFORMATION PLEASE CONTACT: